etsond/ClimaCast/README.md

-# FORECAST
+# ClimaCast
-Forecast is a simple Python script that retrieves the current weather information for a given city using the OpenWeatherMap API.
+ClimaCast is a simple Python script that retrieves the current weather information for a given city using the OpenWeatherMap API.
 The script prompts the user to enter a city name, and then retrieves the current temperature, weather condition, and wind speed for that city.
 ## Installation
 To run this script, you must have Python installed on your machine.
 1. Clone this repository to your local machine.